fiddleyowl/faster-minecarts/README.md

 Placing soul sand blocks or slime blocks beneath rails can force passing minecarts to run at vanilla speed, regardless of whether the minecart is in *vanilla mode* or not.

-Especially for furnace minecarts, hoppers can also force a furnace minecart to run in *vanilla mode*.
+Especially for storage minecarts(chest, hopper), hoppers can also force a furnace minecart to run in *vanilla mode*.
 Other minecarts are not affected by this.

 ## Requirements